 The length of a foot could be the same but the various widths on each size can make finding the perfect fit a challenge.
+It can be even more difficult if you are looking for shoes for wide feet.
 See our shoe width chart for exact foot width measurements for men and women.

-Since there is no standard width system used by manufacturers to measure the fit of narrow, average and wide, the best way to figure out your width requirements is to use the chart above which is a cookie cutter version of the various widths available to the market and find the fit that is best suited to you.
+Since there is no standard width system used by manufacturers to measure the fit of narrow, average and wide, the best way to figure out your width requirements is to use the chart in the previously mentioned link above which is a cookie cutter version of the various widths available to the market and find the fit that is best suited to you.

 Ideally you would have a partner help you measure your foot, plot your size against the chart in our previous blog post and use that information when shopping.

-Brands like Wiivv can cater to the full spectrum of foot widths too because our footbeds are customisable.
+Brands like FitMyFoot can cater to the full spectrum of foot widths too because our footbeds are customizable.
 There are a fair number of brands available today that cater for very wide feet, do some research before buying, your feet will thank you!

 Most orthopedic/medical footwear brands tend to run wider than the average commercial shoe.
 But let’s face it, the aesthetics are rather bland on the bulk of what’s available.
 If you have wider than average feet, it is worth taking the time and finding that perfect pair rather than settling for a style that will only give you limited longevity or wearability because it doesn’t go with much in your closet.

 When shopping at specialty health footwear stores, you could request shoes with extra depth, these are helpful when your required size and width still feel a bit tight across the instep.

 If you’ve made a purchase that still doesn’t fit you well enough, refer to our article about shoe fit for some pointers on how to make your shoes more comfortable.